5 signs your CRM isn't right for your organisation

 It’s so frustrating.
 You invested in a CRM system so your workforce could work more efficiently and productively, for seamlessness between departments, to help reach targets, and of course to improve customer relationships and the performance of the company; but it’s just not working the way you hoped.
-You followed your implementation plan to the letter, got your team behind the system – and they underwent comprehensive training.
-But using the system is still a struggle.

-CRM systems should be providing a whole host of benefits to your company, not making things harder.
+CRM systems should be providing a whole host of benefit to your company, not making things harder.
 But there isn’t any such thing as a one-size-fits-all system – you need one that’s the right fit for your organisation.

 Here’s 5 signs that your current CRM system may not be the one for you.